ShadowLLM: Predictor-based Contextual Sparsity for Large Language Models: Introduction

 Large language models (LLMs) are emerging as a core component of many computing applications.
 Their ability to perform in-context learning, i.e., to perform a task by conditioning on examples without any gradient updates~\cite{brown2020language, liang2022holistic, min2022rethinking}, make them broadly applicable to numerous applications.
 Yet, their large size combined with the latency-sensitivity of LLM-based applications make them expensive to deploy~\cite{hoffmann2022training}.

 A key optimization in LLM deployment is sparsification, where weights or activations are pruned to reduce the computation and memory requirements at run time.
 Sparsification can either be \textit{static}, which permanently removes an attention head or neuron, or \textit{contextual}, which prunes based on the current input and context.
-While some works investigate task-specific static pruning methods~\cite{Bansal2022RethinkingTR, michel2019sixteen}, their impact on in-context learning abilities reduce accuracy compared to contextual sparsity.
+While some works investigate task-specific static pruning methods~\cite{Bansal2022RethinkingTR, michel2019sixteen}, they typically have a large impact on in-context learning, reducing downstream task accuracy compared to contextual sparsity.

 Contextual sparsity can be leveraged at run time to dynamically prune LLMs, yet it requires making fast and accurate predictions based on predetermined \textit{pruning criteria}.
 These criteria can have large effects on the overall accuracy and performance of the model, as shown in Figure~\ref{fig:teaser_fig}.
 Our method ShadowLLM uses more accurate pruning criteria and a unified predictor at the beginning of the model, which leads to a stronger accuracy-performance tradeoff compared to the recent work DejaVu~\cite{liu2023deja}.